prateekdubey-016/SOLAR-PROJ/README.md

 An intelligent web application that calculates solar panel investment returns with government subsidy integration and performance analytics.

-## ✨ Features
+🌟 Features

-- **ROI Calculator**: Estimate savings based on location, roof area, and energy bills
+🔢 ROI Calculator: Users can estimate potential savings based on location, roof area, and electricity consumption patterns.

-- **Subsidy Integration**: Automatic MNRE scheme calculations
-- **User Portal**: Separate interfaces for homeowners and technicians
-- **Real-time Analytics**: Chart.js visualizations of energy savings
-- **MongoDB Backend**: Secure data storage for contact forms and user data
+🏛️ Subsidy Integration: Automatic calculations incorporating the latest MNRE (Ministry of New and Renewable Energy) subsidy schemes to maximize user benefits.

+👥 User Portal: Separate, dedicated dashboards for homeowners and technicians, enabling tailored experiences and improved service management.

+📈 Real-time Analytics: Interactive data visualization powered by Chart.js to display projected energy savings and investment performance over time.

+🗄️ MongoDB Backend: Secure storage of user data, contact form submissions, and system analytics using MongoDB Atlas.

+📞 Contact and Support: Simple forms and backend storage for inquiries, technical support, and feedback collection.

+🌐 Live Links (Deployment pending — ready for Netlify and Render or any preferred hosting platforms.)

 ## 🚀 Quick Start